woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/00-addons.md

 - Forges
 - Agent backends

+## Restrictions

+Addons are restricted by how Go plugins work.
+This includes the following restrictions:
+- only supported on Linux, FreeBSD and macOS
+- addons must have been built for the correct Woodpecker version.
+If an addon is not provided specifically for this version, you likely won't be able to use it.

 ## Usage

 To use an addon, download the addon version built for your Woodpecker version.
 Then, you can add the following to your configuration: